While renewing a certificate, its status is stuck on 'Replacement in Progress'

 Trying to enable status reporting for server 'https://<SMPSERVER>.example.com:4726'...

-If you click on the link, it should try to reach the SMP Server and if there is a problem with the certificate, you can click to view the certificate properties and confirm if it is a valid one or not.
+If you click on the link, it should try to reach the SMP Server and if there is a problem with the certificate, you can click to view the certificate properties and confirm if it is a valid one or not:

 In case you need to remove an old SMP server certificate reference, try this (if removing and re-adding the SMP Server from the Servers tab in the Gateway UI doesn't do it):

-5. Then, go to ...\Program Files\Symantec\SMP Internet Gateway\certs and open the "server" cert and see if it is the old SMP server cert.
+5. Then, go to ...\Program Files\Symantec\SMP Internet Gateway\certs and open the "server" cert and see if it is the old SMP server certificate.
 If so, cut it out of this folder and place it somewhere else in the meantime.

 6. Also, check under ...\Program Files\Symantec\SMP Internet Gateway\clients for any reference to the old SMP server cert

-7. Restart gateway service.
+7. Restart the Internet Gateway service.